Ann-Clawson/Anns-Citations/Readme.md

 ### Footer

-- Concludes the website with copyright information and a visually appealing background image.
-- Ensures a cohesive design aesthetic from start to finish.
+- Concludes the website with copyright information and ensures a cohesive design aesthetic from start to finish.

 ## Design